KxSystems/docs/docs/wp/tick-profiling.md

 tpupd      | median time in microseconds to run upd in the tickerplant tpflush    | median time in microseconds to run the timer (`.z.ts`) in the tickerplant

 In Table 4 above we can see that when publishing on the timer, the tickerplant `upd` function still takes roughly the same time as in zero-latency mode, but we are only publishing data 10 times a second which reduces the overall load: the TP CPU usage has decreased from 31% to 22%.
 The RDB CPU usage decreases from 12% to 0.1% as it is only doing 10 bulk updates per second instead of 10,000 single updates per second.
-Only writing to disk 10 times a second reduces the load on the tickerplant further.
+Writing to disk only 10 times a second reduces the load on the tickerplant further.
 The improvements will be greater the more updates the tickerplant receives per second.

 ### Number of subscribers